Norman B. Spencer Prize

 Norman B. Spencer

-Norman Spencer (1891–1968) was born at Auckland, NZ and qualified LLB from the University of New Zealand in 1914.
+Norman Spencer (1891–1968) was born at Auckland and qualified LLB from the University of New Zealand in 1914.
 During WWI he served in Egypt and France and on his return joined his father’s law practice.
-Outside the law he was President of the Auckland Chamber of Commerce and a member of the Senate of the University of New Zealand.
+He was President of the Auckland Chamber of Commerce and a member of the Senate of the University of New Zealand.
 He was awarded a CBE in 1963.
-His obituary by Harry Carr (AQC, 80) records a life ‘of stupendous activity often carried through under the disabilities of serious ill-health’.
-Bro.
-Spencer was initiated in Remuera Lodge, No.1710 (EC) (1921), appointed District Grand Warden in 1937, and received Grand Rank (NZC) in 1938.
-He joined United Masters Lodge, No.167 (NZC) in 1928, WM (1933), and founded six lodges.
-He was Grand Lecturer (1934); President of the Board of General Purposes (1940/1); SGW (1950); and became PProGM NZ in 1960.
-In UGLE he was PAGDC (1938), PGD (1953), and received the Order of Service to Freemasonry in 1959.
-A biography, Norman B Spencer, Citizen, Humanitarian, Freemason, was published in 1972.
-Norman joined QCCC in 1927 and was invited to become a full member in 1951, serving as Master in 1959-60.
-Harry Carr, proposing Norman’s health after his Installation praised ‘his splendid work in the field of Masonic Education by means of the simple “Question and Answer” material produced in the Transactions of the United Masters Lodge, No.167, (NZC).
-‘Who Wrote our Ritual‘ offers a sample of his writing.
+His obituary by Harry Carr appears in AQC 80.
+Norman was initiated in Remuera Lodge, No.1710 (EC) (1921), appointed District Grand Warden in 1937 and received Grand Rank (NZC) in 1938.
+He joined United Masters Lodge, No.167 (NZC) in 1928 (WM, 1933), and founded six lodges.
+He was Grand Lecturer (1934); President of the Board of General Purposes (1940/1); SGW (1950); and PProGM NZ in 1960.
+At UGLE he was PAGDC (1938), PGD (1953) and received the Order of Service to Freemasonry in 1959.
+Norman joined QCCC in 1927 and became a full member in 1951, serving as Master in 1959-60.

-Credits and thanks for text, downloads and photos: United Masters Lodge No. 167 (NZC)
+Credits and thanks for photograph: United Masters Lodge, No. 167 (NZC)